Governing Body

 Andrew Wright BA (Hons) FCA is a Chartered Accountant and an Audit Partner with Deloitte LLP and has over 21 years’ experience of working with and advising dynamic organisations experiencing significant change.
 He leads the Bristol Audit practice consisting of a team of over 150 people and he also has a National responsibility for quality and transformation.
 He has significant experience of working alongside Boards and providing strategic advice and he is well versed in risk assessment and financial due diligence.
 He has a strong history of supporting local charities having participated in the 1625 Independent People sleep out in November and previously cycled 960 miles from John O’Groats to Land’s End in nine days.

-Anne Burrell profile picture
+Richard Wheeler profile picture

 Eiron Bailey profile picture